Helen Preece 1911

 He began researching this story and discovered a wealth of additional information.
 He formed a writing team and, with them, developed an article about Preece that was published in the Spring 2021 issue of the Journal of Olympic History.
 Click here for a copy of the article.

 Can Millie learn the other four sports in time for the 1912 Olympic trials in modern pentathlon?
 Will she be able to overcome her fear of water so that she can train in the swimming pool?
-And what about that British Olympic Association director, who feels that women have no place in the Olympic Games?
+What about that British Olympic Association director, who feels that women have no place in the Olympic Games?

 Go for the Five — coming to a theater near you in the future.